 To join HBPOA you must be a residential or business property owner in Hernando Beach.
-HBPOA is a voluntary membership civic organization that meets monthly from January through December at 7 pm at the Hernando Beach Marine Group Training Center.
-We publish a monthly newsletter called The Beachcomber with community information, events and ads from local businesses.
+HBPOA is a voluntary membership civic organization that meets the 1st Thursday of every month from January through December at 6:30 pm for social hour prior to the business meeting at 7 pm.
+Meetings are held at the Hernando Beach Yacht Club, 4163 Shoal Line Blvd, Hernando Beach, FL.
+We publish a monthly newsletter called The Beachcomber with community information, events and ads from local businesses which keeps our members informed about happenings in Hernando Beach.
 HBPOA is not a home owners association, we have no restrictive, or legal powers in our community nor do we police our community.
-However we are an active Civic Association with many committees whose volunteers look into and promote dialogue about issues that are of concern to our community.
+However we are an active Civic Association with many committees whose volunteers look into and promote dialogue with our local and state governments about issues that are of concern to property owners of Hernando Beach.
 Our members are active in programs for the betterment and beautification of Hernando Beach.
-Our monthly newsletter advertises local businesses and keeps our members informed about happenings in Hernando Beach.
-When we work together we better our community, empower our property owners, promote a sense of camaraderie amongst our residents, and pride in our community.
-Hernando Beach Property Owners Association is now celebrating its 29th year and is the oldest organization in Hernando Beach.
+When we work together we are a powerful voice advocating for residents, empower property owners, promote a sense of camaraderie amongst our residents, and instill pride in our community.
+Hernando Beach Property Owners Association is the oldest organization in Hernando Beach founded in February 1992.

 Membership payment online includes a $1.77 convenience fee.
 You can pay your HBPOA Annual Membership Dues by PayPal, or debit, or credit card.

 If an individual is the spouse or legal partner of an HBPOA member, they can become an HBPOA member by being properly listed on the member’s application form.
 While such listing would make them a HBPOA member, they would not become a voting member until sixty days after they have become a member.
 Please visit our Bylaws link to learn more.